EkkuJ/restaurant-sort/README.md

 # restaurant-sort

-Wolt Summer 2020 Internships - Engineering Pre-assignment.
-Sorts a JSON-list of restaurants alphabetically.
+A React application that sorts a JSON-list of restaurants alphabetically.

 Deployed to [Netlify](https://eloquent-darwin-378869.netlify.com).